 - Post Award Training (1st year of project only)

 - Establish federal system account access and official grant file

 - Fill out the SF-424 with the official title of your project which will then transfer to the Objective Work Plan “title” field.
 The “title” field is not editable as it pulls directly from the SF-424.

-- All open fields are required with the exception of the “other support” field.
-An error message will pop up for all other blank fields included in the form.
+- All open fields are required and an error message will pop up for fields left blank in the form.

-- Please ensure that the begin date is before the end date.
-Please also ensure that the begin and end dates are not the same exact date.
+- Please ensure that the start date is before the end date.
+Please also ensure that the start and end dates are not the same exact date.

 - Applicants should add only one activity at a time.
 If the applicant adds many activity fields without filling in the information, there will be multiple pop ups due to incomplete fields.

 - The Objective Work Plan should be organized by project year not objective.
 For example, if your project has 3 objectives for 3 years than you should organize your OWP listing all of year 1’s objectives then start on year 2, and complete the form with year 3’s objectives.